Caiman Sea Stories

 Later that same day the Turkish sailors found a live goat and tied it up to the bow jack staff.
 We had no idea what was going to happen.
 I didn't see it but the next night they slaughtered it right where it stood and prepared it for a grand feast to celebrate taking over the Caiman.
 I guess it must be a standard ritual when taking over a submarine?

 The bull nose was replaced a day or two later.
-I happended to be in the right place at the right time and managed to salvage the old one.
+I happened to be in the right place at the right time and managed to salvage the old one.
 I've still got it too.
 If you get anywhere near Lakeside, California stop on in and take a look.

 The Day My Heart Sank - By Sait Kucuk

-It was the morning of August 31st, 1976 when the Dumlupinar (formerly the USS Caiman (SS-323), the Muratrees (formerly the USS Razorback (SS-394) and the Hizirreis (formerly USS Mero (SS-378) departed the Golcuk Naval base, Turkey, headed to the Aegean Sea for excercises.
+It was the morning of August 31st, 1976 when the Dumlupinar (formerly the USS Caiman (SS-323), the Muratrees (formerly the USS Razorback (SS-394) and the Hizirreis (formerly USS Mero (SS-378) departed the Golcuk Naval base, Turkey, headed to the Aegean Sea for exercises.
 The next day I took the watch in the maneuvering room at 0400.
 We were running ahead full on both engines in the Marmarian Sea, ten mile from the Dardanelles.
-Fifeteen minutes into the watch, I received an order for all ahead flank.
+Fifteen minutes into the watch, I received an order for all ahead flank.
 Knowing that flank speed can only be achieved on the battery, I started to call the bridge when all of a sudden the collision alarm sounded.
-I immediatly shut down the engines and then a few seconds later WHAM, something hit us.
+I immediately shut down the engines and then a few seconds later WHAM, something hit us.
 The boat leaned to port and then came back and listed hard to starboard.
-The 1MC blaired "collision in the after battery compartment".
+The 1MC blared"collision in the after battery compartment".
 I tripped the after battery circuit breaker.
 Chatter on the sound powered phones told me that the after battery was flooded and there were 13 men in the compartment.
 About a minute and half later on the sound powered phones the word was passed "All hands, abandon ship".
 We went aft and got out through the after torpedo room hatch.
 Some crew members had already jumped into the water.
 I couldn't believe the sight before me.
 There was a very large ship with its bow embedded into the side of the Dumlupinar.
 The bow had torn through the fuel ballast tank and safety tank and collapsed the pressure hull at the after battery just aft of the door into the crew's mess.
 It all happened so fast.

 The ship that rammed us was the Fizik Vavilov, an ice breaker.
 Vavilov put boats in the water right after the collision to help with the rescue of our crew.
 The Captain, Engineer, me and three more chiefs refused to leave the boat.
 I went to the after battery hatch and opened it.
 With my flash light I looked down into the compartment and could see the water and faces looking up at me.
 They started climbing out and all 13 made it out ok.